 Seinfeld Is Unfunny: Just try viewing videos on YouTube of the fifth and six Mega Man Battle Network games; then try viewing ones of the first and second, especially the first.
 The first one appears so laggy and bare-bones.
 (No style changes, no Navi merges...)
 It's pretty obvious that they were still experimenting.
-Not to mention, with the amount of Fake Longevity it was hard to get into the first Battle Network game because of all the tedious backtracking, artificially-lengthened stages, and Game Breaker chips.
+Not to mention, with the amount of Fake Longevity it was hard to get into the first Battle Network game because of all the tedious backtracking, hideous and convoluted main internet, artificially-lengthened stages, and Game Breaker chips.

 Sequelitis: The fourth, fifth, and sixth games.
 The third game rather coherently ended the Dr. Wily plotline, the Bass plotline, and ended with MegaMan's Heroic Sacrifice.
 Following that the series had a major graphical shift, Style Changes were replaced with Soul Unisons (among numerous other gameplay changes), and Dr. Wily and Bass are somehow still alive.
 The plots also got quite weird, with the fifth game arguably taking the cake—the Big Bad's plan is to link the literal souls of everyone on earth via the Internet.

 Tainted by the Preview: Go ahead.
 Say you're glad they're keeping the old graphics and Internet in the BN1 remake around fans.
 I dare you.
-Although this is because the original Internet was very difficult to navigate, which may be mitigated by the map function also revealed in the preview.
+Although this is because the original Internet was very ugly looking and difficult to navigate, which may be mitigated by the map function also revealed in the preview.

 ProtoMan.EXE is usually one of the most aggravating bosses to fight in most games, if only because he tends to block anything thrown at him with his shield until he comes out to attack, which he does very quickly, leaving only a small window of opportunity to strike back.

 BubbleMan.EXE in 3.
 The continuous spew of damaging bubbles not only blocks your attacks, but also severely hampers your movement and a new one is made the instant you blow one up.
-Coupled with all the other obstacles thrown on the field and the fact his third version can only be encountered at critical health...
+Coupled with all the other obstacles thrown on the field and the fact his third version can only be encountered when Mega's at critical health...

 QuickMan.EXE in 2.
 His attack pattern is very similar to Proto Man's above.